We are committed to ensuring your views are listened to and we want to help you influence decisions that affect your tenancy, home and neighbourhood.

-- Have a say in the service standards we set and the targets for assessing how well we are doing
+- have a say in the service standards that are set and the targets for assessing how well we are doing

 We believe you should never be out of pocket for getting involved and will provide transport and childcare costs.
-We offer support to develop skills such as knowledge of housing issues.
-We can also provide information in alternative formats or organise interpreters.
+We can also provide information in alternative formats or provide interpreters.

 Ways to get involved

-The ePanel allows tenants and other customers to provide feedback on a range of services and topics via surveys sent by email.
-You can sign up here.
+The ePanel is a way for tenants to provide feedback on a range of services and topics via surveys sent by email.
+Sign up here.

-This brings tenant representatives from all our sheltered complexes together to discuss service improvements g and help to influence Link’s decision-making.
+This brings tenant representatives from all our sheltered complexes together to discuss service improvements, which helps influence our decision-making.

 As a member of Link you can attend our Annual General Meeting where you have the opportunity to stand as a board member.